dpryan79/bison/README.md

 ##Usage

-Indexing of a directory of fasta (extension .fa or .fasta) can be performed as follows:
+One can index all fasta files (files with extension .fa or .fasta) in a directory as follows:

     bison_index [OPTIONS] directory/